Click to make a donation via PayPal to 17-24-30 National Hate Crime Awareness Week

 We are recruiting London-based volunteers to assist us with the planning and delivery of the national week.

-We need people on Mondays and Tuesdays (between 10 am to 5 pm) to help us with our charity's administration, accounts and fundraising, chase Statements of Support, process resource requests, register events create and share social media content, update our databases and add markers to our NationalHCAW Google Map.
+We need people to help us with our charity's administration, accounts and fundraising, chase Statements of Support, process resource requests, register events create and share social media content, update our databases and add markers to our NationalHCAW Google Map.

 We are looking for Regional volunteers to assist networking around the 12 UK regions including 9 England regions, Northern Ireland, Scotland and Wales